Post four of fourteen, in section About Awakening

 All this information creates a complex picture of how:

-- There are huge parts of you that are shadows or shut down, that have never even crossed your conscious awareness
+- There are huge parts of you that are shadows or shut down that have never even crossed your conscious awareness

 - Your system creates coping mechanisms to avoid being in touch with this more direct experience

-- A strong aspect of what is understood by your (pre-conscious) biological system to be safe or not safe, is how other people around you relate to that part of experience.
+- A strong aspect of what is understood by your (pre-conscious) biological system to be safe or not safe is how other people around you relate to that part of experience.
 And this shapes what you perceive experience to be.

-It’s really important to recognise that a lot of awakening and meditation practices have the power to create more shadows in a person, rather than a fuller and more honest connection with direct experience.
+It’s really important to recognise that a lot of awakening and meditation practices have the power to create more shadows in a person rather than a fuller and more honest connection with direct experience.
 Lots of practices subtly or overtly decide that parts of you or your experience are undesirable and encourage you to freeze them out.

 Freeze is embedded in your nervous system but outside your conscious awareness.
 When there are large parts of you that are frozen, you lose the capacity to imagine states of being beyond your limited perception.

-Unless your practice includes doing deep Jungian style shadow work or some other form of soul retrieval, you will never change this dynamic within yourself no matter how much meditation practice you do.
+Unless your practice includes doing deep Jungian-style shadow work or some other form of soul retrieval, you will never change this dynamic within yourself, no matter how much meditation practice you do.

 You can have the most expansive, spacious mind and deepest insights into emptiness possible, but you will still have incredibly fixed underlying beliefs about the nature of reality or experience underneath that.

-A classic example of this is the meditator who has spent hundreds of hours on retreat noticing the impermanence and emptiness of subjective experience but can’t feel their own emotions, connect authentically with other people or begin to imagine a reality beyond scientific materialism.
+A classic example of this is the meditator who has spent hundreds of hours on retreat noticing the impermanence and emptiness of subjective experience but can’t feel their own emotions, connect authentically with other people, or begin to imagine a reality beyond scientific materialism.

-What Is Experience
+What Is Experience?

-People tend to be very far away from being connected to things like their interconnected nature, their inner emotional world or the more mysterious aspect of experience.
+People tend to be very far away from being connected to things like their interconnected nature, their inner emotional world, or the more mysterious aspect of experience.

 When spiritual practices do include more expansive perspectives on reality, these are often immature or underdeveloped.
-People adopt half-truths and take them as full truths, because the amount of work it takes to cultivate a whole and true perspective, while also holding space for uncertainty, is often wildly underestimated.
+People adopt half-truths and take them as full truths because the amount of work it takes to cultivate a whole and true perspective while also holding space for uncertainty is often wildly underestimated.

 Both directions – being overly controlling or rational and being overly loose and mystical – are subject to the dynamic where if you don’t explore your shadows, the shadows are going to manifest in ignorance and arrogance.

-This is why it’s important that models of awakening and reality include things like the embodied experience.
-It is about being immersed in being an embodied expression of the real thing, rather than creating and holding onto an idea of the thing.
+It is about being humble in an open exploration of what is present, rather than creating and holding onto an idea of the thing.

 Leaving the Cave

-I really like the allegory of Plato’s cave for describing my approach to awakening.
-There are two phases of getting out of the limited mind’s ideas of what reality is or just being stuck looking at the shadows on the wall.
+There are two phases of getting out of the limited mind’s ideas of what reality is or just being stuck looking at the shadows on the wall, which is a great metaphor for someone who externalises their shadow.

-When I am working with people I get them to connect to their immediate experience and realise that every thought, concept, emotion and feeling can be located and experienced in the present moment.
+When I am working with people, I get them to connect to their immediate experience and realise that every thought, concept, emotion, and feeling can be located and experienced in the present moment.

+It’s creating a direct connection with the Universal Body, Universal Heart, Universal Mind, and Universal Soul.
 This is an incredibly subtle process that takes a long time to understand and feel.

 Conclusion

-An example of a deep awakening is when you are able to stay connected to the qualities that you are aiming to cultivate in the practice (like mindfulness, joy, compassion, aliveness, surrender, naturalness) even when experience is stressful or challenging in some way.
-They are meta-qualities that describe how you hold experience, rather than descriptions of necessarily feeling happy or good.
-Staying connected to these meta-states or qualities, even while life is hard, is the real test for being awake and present in your life.
+It’s important to recognise that doing this work includes both connecting more fully or directly with the more beautiful aspects of experience and the harder parts of life.
+An example of a deep awakening is when you are able to stay connected to the qualities that you are aiming to cultivate in the practice (like mindfulness, joy, compassion, aliveness, surrender, and naturalness) even when experience is stressful or challenging in some way.

-There is a lot of healing that can happen in this process.
-Especially when it is done in healthy environments.
+Sometimes cultivating these qualities can change your experience so radically that you are able to feel good in situations that would have previously felt impossible.
 If you can take a part of yourself that you would normally react to or freeze out and bring it home by opening to the real experience that is underneath, you can release a huge amount of stress and anxiety from your system and create a lot more ease and naturalness in experience.